dokku/dokku/docs/networking/proxies/nginx.md

 By default, Dokku will route any received request with an unknown HOST header value to the lexicographically first site in the nginx config stack.

-> Note that some versions of Nginx may create a default site (a static page which says "Welcome to Nginx") when installed.
-If this default site is enabled, it will not route any requests with an unknown HOST header to Dokku.
-If you want Dokku to receive all requests, disable this default site by removing the `/etc/nginx/sites-enabled/default` file, and then restart nginx.
+> Note that some versions of Nginx may create a default site when installed.
+This site is simply a static page which says "Welcome to Nginx", and if this default site is enabled, Nginx will not route any requests with an unknown HOST header to Dokku.
+If you want Dokku to receive all requests, disable this default site by removing the `/etc/nginx/sites-enabled/default` file, and then restart Nginx.

 If Dokku handling all requests is not the desired behavior, you may want to add the following configuration to the global nginx configuration.